 Board

-Board of Directors for 2022-2023
+Board of Directors 2025-2026

 Casey Roche moved to Dorchester County from Atlanta in 2017 where she spent several years leading young women as they navigated college.
 She holds a bachelor’s degree in Communications from Western Carolina University.
 A stand-out NCAA Division I Soccer player for WCU, a named soccer scholarship was established in her honor.
 Casey has traveled on mission trips with two organizations: Love Does, a human rights and education foundation, to visit their school in Uganda; and, 410 Bridge, a non-profit pursuing healthy community development in poverty-stricken nations, to help with earthquake relief efforts in Haiti.
 She currently works remotely in Sales for a technology company based in Hoboken, NJ.
 Casey is a volunteer soccer coach with Dorchester Parks & Recreation and served as a WGF grant application reader in previous years.
 She and her husband reside in the Historic West End District in Cambridge.